-Level Pupil Behaviour Teacher Action Extra Support 1 Pupil respects the rights Positively reinforce behaviour - Involve colleagues, Т ゴ of others, is co-operative specific feedback e.g. encouragement, parents and whole ายเ and self controlled sharing success, responsibilities, red school in pupil Dunil é book, gold points. achievement.
-Pupil These levels 2 Minor disruptions, Teacher seeks supportive solution with If necessary involve a re talking, off task, poor student, negotiating small steps to SENco or HT to e mana teache concentration, low success.
-Use of loss of break times to define problem and che concentration levels. complete work if appropriate, to reflect assist in solution. er age on disruption caused.
-Uses range of Pupil i p behaviour strategies Fupi are managed by the class teacher 3 ihe Persistently infringes on Teacher consults with colleagues and Involve support from c the rights of others. informs parents.
-Monitor with HT. ass Rude or disruptive behaviour/incident logs and continue E behaviour.
-Continuing range of strategies D '' level 2 behaviour.
-Pupil 4 Continually breaches Teacher consults with colleagues, Involve HT, parent. the rights of others, support staff and parents.
-Behaviour / D verbal or physical incident logs kept and reviewed with R assault, defiance or SMT.
-Modified playtime privileges, continued determination time out, daily behaviour report, 1 in behaviour. agreed period of internal exclusion, withdrawal from school trip or other • event Pupil 5 Seriously violates the Teacher refers the problems directly to Involve HT, parent . rights of others and SLT who will consider action in and other agencies.
-Tier shows no signs of accordance with the appropriate 2+ wanting to improve e.g. policies, including the Restraint and abusive, poor effect on Health and Safety policies.
-After peers, uncooperative, discussion with pupil and parents verbal or physical assault. internal or fixed term exclusion may be considered.
+Level Pupil Behaviour Teacher Action Extra Support 1 Pupil respects the rights of others, is co-operative Positively reinforce behaviour - specific feedback e.g. encouragement, Involve colleagues, parents and whole and self controlled sharing success, responsibilities, red book, gold points. school in pupil achievement.
+Pupil levels 2 Is are managed teacher Minor disruptions, talking, off task, poor concentration, low concentration levels.
+Teacher seeks supportive solution with student, negotiating small steps to success.
+Use of loss of break times to complete work if appropriate, to reflect on disruption caused.
+Uses range of behaviour strategies If necessary involve SENco or HT to define problem and assist in solution.
+Pupil by the 3 Е the class Persistently infringes on the rights of others.
+Rude or disruptive behaviour.
+Continuing level 2 behaviour.
+Teacher consults with colleagues and informs parents.
+Monitor with behaviour/incident logs and continue range of strategies Involve support from HT.
+Pupil 4 R 1 Continually breaches the rights of others, verbal or physical assault, defiance or continued determination in behaviour.
+Teacher consults with colleagues, support staff and parents.
+Behaviour / incident logs kept and reviewed with SMT.
+Modified playtime privileges, time out, daily behaviour report, agreed period of internal exclusion, withdrawal from school trip or other event Involve HT, parent.

+Pupil 5 Seriously violates the rights of others and Teacher refers the problems directly to SLT who will consider action in Involve HT, parent and other agencies.
+Tier 2+ shows no signs of wanting to improve e.g. abusive, poor effect on peers, uncooperative, verbal or physical assault. accordance with the appropriate policies, including the Restraint and Health and Safety policies.
+After discussion with pupil and parents internal or fixed term exclusion may be considered.
 Pupil